udontur/turix/README.md

 - [ ] easyeffects: presets does not load declaratively
 - [ ] GTK: ultra large cursor due to fractional scaling

-- [ ] hyprland: Use flake instead of nixpkgs
+- [x] hyprland: Use flake instead of nixpkgs
+- [ ] fix those warnings from rebuilding the configuration

 ### ✨ Features
 - [ ] laptop and desktop: Merge the config to one file